dipalit/The-Chocolate-Shop/README.md

-# Measurement Plan - The Chocolate Shop
+# :chocolate_bar: The Chocolate Shop

 ## About -  [The Chocolate Shop](https://the-chocolate-shop-demo.netlify.app/)